 — sink_size: the size of the head that is sunk (for countersunk screws).

-— pitch: is the distance from the crest of one thread to the next, cf. Figure 21.
+— pitch: is the distance from the crest of one thread to the next (see Figure 21).

 — lead: is the distance along the screw's axis that is covered by one complete rotation of the screw (360°).
 Lead and pitch are parametrically related by the number of starts (number of single thread).
 It very often is 1, in which case their relationship becomes equality.
 In general, lead is equal to S times pitch, where S is the number of starts.